polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/attention-is-all-you-need-for-now/Attention-Is-All-You-Need-For-Now.md

-# The Power of Attention Mechanisms and Transformers
+# Attention Is All You Need — For Now, But the Future Will Ask for More

 In the fast-paced realm of AI and machine learning, the introduction of Attention Mechanisms and Transformers marks a significant turning point.
 It's as if we've given computers a turbo boost in understanding and generating human language, making traditional models appear almost sluggish in comparison.